Dimension Tables

 Overview

 Dimensions are a common concept in data analytics.
-By dimensions, we often mean a set of properties the users, product, or session may have.
+By dimensions, we usually mean a set of properties that a user, product, or session may have.
 Examples of user properties:

 - Country of origin